Geely Ming Industrial

-The vehicles are sold under two brands: Jiming and Geely Motorcycle.
+The vehicles are sold under two brands: Jiming (吉铭) and Geely Motorcycle.

 History

 The production of the first Geely motorcycle dates back to 1994 when a new plant was inaugurated in Taizhou, China with a capacity of 50,000 vehicles per year.

 On 8 April 1995 this business unit was spun off and the Geely Group Zhejiang Motorcycle Company was founded by Li Shufu, a subsidiary of Geely Holding Group specializing in the production of motorcycles, which in the nineties operated in the local market with the Jiming brand to avoid confusion with the Geely branded appliances.

-Production was initially based on low cost mopeds, scooters and light motorcycles in the 50–250 cm³ range.
+Production was initially based on low cost mopeds, scooters and light motorcycles in the 50–250 cm3 range.
 Later, light motorcars and quadricycles are also introduced.

 Between 1997 and 1998, exports to Southeast Asian countries and South America of the Geely rebranded motorcycles began.

 In 2002, following the strong expansion of the parent company, Geely Ming expands its product range and its plant to reach a capacity of 300,000 vehicles per year and concentrating all production, painting and assembly operations.
 In addition, studies are launched for the production of electric scooters.

-In 2013 it was officially renamed Geely Ming Industrial Company (abbreviated to GM Motor) and the Jiming brand is used to market motorcycles in the larger range of 250–400 cm³ while the Geely brand is also used in China on motorcycles and small-volume scooters.
+In 2013 it was officially renamed Geely Ming Industrial Company (abbreviated to GM Motor) and the Jiming brand is used to market motorcycles in the larger range of 250–400 cm3 while the Geely brand is also used in China on motorcycles and small-volume scooters.

-In 2018 it launched on the market a trike, a three-wheeled vehicle with scooter mechanics called Geely Jasscol (JM175ZD on the Chinese market) with a 175 cm³ engine also exported to the United States and Mexico.
+In May 2018 Jiming presents three models: the 400S faired sports 400 cm3 (code JM400), the Thor 500 cm3 cruiser (code JM500) and the JM175ZD tricycle.
+The JM175ZD is a three-wheeled vehicle with scooter mechanics and powered by a 175 cm3 engine.
+Was also exported to the United States and Mexico rebadged Jasscol Spyder X200.